Murder of Haley Anderson

 Haley Anderson was an American nursing student at Binghamton University.
 She was murdered on March 8, 2018, by fellow student Orlando Tercero in his apartment off-campus.
 Tercero fled to Nicaragua after strangling Anderson, was captured by Nicaraguan police, and was ultimately convicted of femicide.
-This was the first of two unrelated student murders that took place during Binghamton University's 2018 spring semester; the second was the on-campus murder of Joao Souza.

 Background

 Haley Anderson

 Haley Anderson was from Westbury, New York, the daughter of Karen and Gordon Anderson and older sister to Madeline Anderson.
-In March 2018, she was twenty-two and a fifth-year senior.
+In March 2018, she was twenty-two and a fifth-year senior in nursing.
 While attending Binghamton University, she worked at Jazzman's, an on-campus coffee shop, for over three years.
-She planned to graduate in May 2018 and had a job lined up at a Long Island emergency room.
+She planned to graduate in May 2018 and had a job lined up with Northwell Health, at an emergency room of one of its Long Island hospitals.
 Friends described Anderson as hard working, friendly and compassionate with a love of music.

 Orlando Tercero

 In March 2018, Orlando Tercero was a twenty-two year old nursing student at Binghamton University.
 He holds dual Nicaraguan and American citizenship, and his full name is Orlando Enrique Tercero Moreno.